 As residents face the natural challenges of aging, including potential mobility issues, the shift away from nursing homes can seem daunting.
 However, innovative solutions like assistive chairs supporting everyday independence offer a promising alternative.
 The VELA Independence Chair is a medically approved mobility chair designed for in-home use.
 It enhances safety and allows for greater freedom of movement while seated, assisting with daily activities such as cooking, dressing, and transferring.
 Not only does it support independence for the user, but it also lessens the burden on informal caregivers by ensuring users can manage more tasks on their own.

 The user experience plays a central role in shaping these innovations.
-Increasingly, residents and caregivers contribute feedback to the development of assistive technologies, ensuring that new devices and digital services—including AI assistants, immersive rehabilitation experiences, and adaptive ergonomic furnishings—address daily needs and enhance satisfaction with independent living.
+Increasingly, residents and caregivers contribute feedback to the development of assistive technologies, ensuring that new devices and digital services—including AI assistants, immersive rehabilitation experiences, adaptive ergonomic furnishings, and personalized sensor-based monitoring—address daily needs and enhance satisfaction with independent living.
+This collaborative, user-centered approach drives the design and adoption of technology that genuinely supports vibrant aging.

 CSUN 2025 Highlights,